Skew in Implied Volatility

 Changes in the slope of skew

 Skew can actually be calculated and tracked for changes.
 The CBOE maintains a SKEW index that can be monitored on most market quoting sites.
 The index calculates skew as the difference between the Implied Volatility of puts and calls that are out of the money and expire in approximately 30 days, using actual prices and implied volatility from SPX expirations in the week before and after 30 days away.
 The calculation is quite complex, similar to how VIX is calculated.
-From this definition, reverse skew is positive, with out of the money puts having higher IV than out of the money calls.
-At this writing, the SKEW index has tracked between 1100 and 1500 in the past year.
+From this definition, reverse/put skew is positive, with out of the money puts having higher IV than out of the money calls.
+At this writing, the SKEW index has tracked between 110 and 180 in the several years.
 Individual stocks and other types of securities would see very different values.

 Uses of Skew